Nevenall/ghosting-the-edge/03 Gearing Up.md

 By adding 1 to the cost of the item, the severity of the recovery and adjustment consequence can be reduced by 1.
 By adding 2 to the cost the Severity can be reduced by 2.

-Some upgrades are more **invasive** or **difficult to adjust to** and for these the character's Consequence is increased by one severity.
+Some upgrades are more {{invasive}} or {{difficult to adjust to}} and for these the character's Consequence is increased by one severity.
 Making Mild the least possible.

 Other upgrades are non-invasive or easy to adjust to and these reduce the severity of the complication by one.

-{this is an example of typing to see if things are still slow.
-So slow.
-So, what if we close the browser?
-Not much better.
-That makes me sad.
-I need a good snappy writing experience.
-Disabled a bunch of intel stupid stuff and it's now way better.
-Thank goodness.
-Hate you intel.
-Soo much and your fucking key tracking mess.
-So appropriate to this genre too. }

 #### Neural Implants